 The man rubbed a rough hand tipped with unevenly cut nails over the side of his face.
 “Lanky guy,” he said.
 “Shaved head.
 Always fiddling with that flashy silver lighter of his.”

 Berenger’s heartbeat jumped in his chest, and his throat, sharp like a punch.
-The debris in the warehouse where the third body had been found had contained, among several other items that had been carefully bagged and catalogued, an antique silver cigarette lighter.
+The debris in the warehouse where the third body had been found had contained, amongst several other items that had been carefully bagged and catalogued, an antique silver cigarette lighter.
 With the amount of loose rubbish dropped or discarded around these abandoned places, and with fingerprinting the incinerated remains not being a possibility, there had been no reason to think any item found nearby to a murder had belonged to the victim.
 But it had been possible.
 It had always been possible.

 Berenger swallowed, once, twice, before he spoke again.
 “Yeah,” he said, voice precisely level.
 “It could be.”